 Once you reach the cherry blossom lane.
 We’d recommend turning left to enjoy a leisurely stroll all the way down to Japaneck (which is German for Japan corner).
-Make sure to wear comfortable shoes because once you reach Japaneck, you’ll go back the same way you came so that you can explore the other half of this majestic cherry blossom lane.
+Make sure you wear comfortable shoes because once you reach Japaneck, you’ll go back the same way you came so that you can explore the other half of this majestic cherry blossom lane.
 By doing it this way, you’ll be closer to Lichterfelde Sud S-Bahn train station by the time your legs are tired.

-Related post: Are you a photography lover?
+Related Post: Are you a photography lover?
 Find out where the most instagrammable places are in the city with our Best Photo Spots in Berlin guide.

 3. Kollwitzkiez (Rykestrasse) in Prenzlauer Berg

 If you’re looking for a cherry blossom street in Berlin, then Rykestrasse in Prenzlauerberg is the place to be.
-Make sure to enjoy a delicious lunch or cup of coffee while you’re there.
+Make sure you enjoy a delicious lunch or cup of coffee while you’re there.
 There’s plenty of mouth-watering options to choose from in the beautiful neighborhood of Prenzlauerberg.